finaldie/ftracer/README.md

 Please note that, the tracer works for you in the following scenarios:
 * You can touch the source code, and can easy to re-compile it in your environment
 * You need a time-line based call graph
-* You are dealing with a single thread program

 **If NOT, please leave.**